HorchLab/DLC-guide-for-Bowdoin-College/guides/Getting-started-DLC.md

 This guide was written to help with the basics of getting DLC up and running.
 For the most detailed user guide, [DLC offers a very handy one.](https://github.com/DeepLabCut/DeepLabCut/blob/main/docs/standardDeepLabCut_UserGuide.md) I attached links to the specific sections of the user guide that correspond to each step, so if there's something you don't understand, you can refer to the user guide for more information.

-I suggest reading through this entire Markdown and if any specific questions remain, take a look at DLC's user guide.
+I suggest reading through this entire Markdown document.
+If any specific questions remain, take a look at DLC's user guide.

 This guide is still a work in progress, as there's a lot of information to cover.
 If you have any questions, feel free to [reach out to me(Tom)](mailto:chan@bowdoin.edu).